Colm1711/tweet_sentiment-_analyzer/README.md

 1. For first release, the scope is to rpovide users ability to register, login and retrieve live data.
 2. Future scope includes adding ability for user to email or downloiad live data offline.
 Search multiple parameters and filtering of data.
+3. Build internal alogrithm to assign sentiment to tweets.

 *   ### Wireframes